 Conclusion

-World Cup 2026 live scores are not active yet, but the tracking path is already easy to understand.
+World Cup 2026 live scores are still not active, but the tracking path is already easy to understand.

 For now, use the schedule.
-Once the opener starts, switch to official live match coverage.
+Once the opener starts, switch to official live match coverage and one reliable alert source.